sandy252/pdf_qa/README.md

 - Ask questions about the content of the uploaded PDF.
 - Utilizes Langchain for PDF text extraction.
 - Employs OpenAI's GPT for answering questions.
-- Efficient embeddings storage and retrieval with Pincone.
+- Efficient embeddings storage and retrieval with Pinecone.
 ## Demo and Screenshot
 click [Here](https://drive.google.com/file/d/1JPX9A0UeQyKf267r7RLcYjAY9BzEIP2o/view?usp=sharing) to watch the demo of the web app.